Griffin-Thomas/infra-aware-RAG/docs/PLAN.md

 - **Terraform Code and Plans** from repositories
 - **Git History** for change tracking and context

-**⚠️ CRITICAL REQUIREMENT: All Azure resources for this project MUST be deployed in Canada East (`canadaeast`) or Canada Central (`canadacentral`) regions.
+**CRITICAL REQUIREMENT: All Azure resources for this project MUST be deployed in Canada East (`canadaeast`) or Canada Central (`canadacentral`) regions.
 This is a strict requirement for data residency and compliance.**

 The system enables DevOps engineers, SREs, and cloud architects to ask natural language questions like:
 - "Which VMs in production don't have backup enabled?"